keptn/lifecycle-toolkit/docs/content/en/docs/use-cases/hpa.md

     interval: "30s"
 ```

-For more informaton about the `KeptnMetric` and `KeptnMericsProvider` custom resources,
+For more information about the `KeptnMetric` and `KeptnMetricsProvider` custom resources,
 please refer to the official [CRD documentation](../crd-ref/metrics/v1beta1/_index.md).

 After a few seconds we should be able to see values for the `cpu-throttling` metrics: